arcbtc/awesome-eco-bitcoin/README.md

-# Eco-Bitcoin
+# Awesome-Eco-Bitcoin
-Actual examples of renewables being used for bitcoin mining
+Examples of renewables being used for bitcoin mining